In you, Lord, I take refuge. Never let me be disgraced. Psalm 71:1

 Generosity in Lending and Giving

-7 If a poor man, one of your brothers, is with you within any of your gates in your land which the Lord your God is giving you, you shall not harden your heart, nor shut your hand from your poor brother; 8 but you shall surely open your hand to him, and shall surely lend him sufficient for his need, which he lacks.
+7 If a poor man, one of your brothers, is with you within any of your gates in your land which the Lord your God is giving you, you shall not harden your heart, nor shut your hand from your poor brother, 8 but you shall surely open your hand to him, and shall surely lend him sufficient for his need, which he lacks.
 9 Beware that there not be a wicked thought in your heart, saying, “The seventh year, the year of release, is at hand,” and your eye be evil against your poor brother and you give him nothing; and he cry to the Lord against you, and it be sin to you.
 10 You shall surely give, and your heart shall not be grieved when you give to him, because it is for this thing the Lord your God will bless you in all your work and in all that you put your hand to.
 11 For there will never cease to be poor in the the land.
 Therefore I command you to surely open your hand to your brother, to your needy, and to your poor, in your land.

 Release of Hebrew Servants

 12 If your brother, a Hebrew man, or a Hebrew woman, is sold to you and serves you six years, then in the seventh year you shall let him go free from you.
 13 When you let him go free from you, you shall not let him go empty handed.
 14 You shall furnish him liberally out of your flock, out of your threshing floor, and out of your wine press.
 As the Lord your God has blessed you, you shall give to him.
 15 You shall remember that you were a slave in the land of Egypt, and the Lord your God redeemed you.
-Therefore I command you this thing today.
+Therefore I command this of you today.
 16 It shall be, if he tells you, “I will not go out from you,” because he loves you and your house, because he is well with you, 17 then you shall take an awl, and thrust it through his ear to the door, and he shall be your servant forever.
 Also to your female servant you shall do likewise.

-18 It shall not seem hard to you when you let him go free from you; for he has been double the value of a hired hand as he served you six years.
+18 It shall not seem hard to you when you let him go free from you, for he has been double the value of a hired hand as he served you six years.
 The Lord your God will bless you in all that you do.

 19 You shall dedicate all the firstborn males that are born of your herd and of your flock to the Lord your God.
 You shall do no work with the firstborn of your herd, nor shear the firstborn of your flock.
 20 You shall eat it before the Lord your God year by year in the place which the Lord shall choose, you and your household.
 21 If it has any defect—is lame or blind, or has any defect whatsoever, you shall not sacrifice it to the Lord your God.
 22 You shall eat it within your gates.
 The unclean and the clean shall eat it alike, as the gazelle and as the deer.
 23 Only you shall not eat its blood.
 You shall pour it out on the ground like water.